mcwalrus/go-jitjson/README.md

 - 🚀 Improve performance for JSON datasets by avoiding unnecessary parsing
 - 💾 Reduce memory usage when working with multiple JSON objects
-- 🔄 Seamless integration with existing Go JSON interfaces
+- 🛠️ Customisable parsing beyond standard Go encoding/json
 - 🏃‍♂️ Improve handling of streaming JSON data
 - 🧩 Dynamic type parsing of JSON

 ## Motivation

 At heart, `jitjson.JitJSON[T any]` is simply an encoding, value `T` pair struct.
-It allows bypasses to `encoding/json`, so you can reduce resource allocations plus both the number and cost of Go garbage collection opreations when parsing large json datasets.
+It allows bypasses to `encoding/json` to reduce resource allocations and computational overhead, plus improves garbage collection opreations when parsing large json datasets.
 If you intend to parse all your data, jitjson will not provide any benefit.
-Also `jitjson.AnyJitJSON[T any]` can provide complete dymanic jit unmarshalling of json encodings.
+Also `jitjson.AnyJitJSON[T any]` can provide complete dymanic jit unmarshalling of json encodings when data is unknown.

 ## Installation